Marx Lane

 Hobby Bunker Matt Murphy Sells new production from dozens of companies.

 Michigan Toy Soldier Company Sells new production from dozens of companies.
-The company had legal issues in early 2011 and may not be in business at this time.
+The company had legal issues in early 2011, but remains in business.

 Treefrog Treasures Staci Sells new production from dozens of companies.